ashayshirwadkar/ldd/README.md

 # Linux Block Device Driver
-Its simple block device driver which caches every write IO.
-Once such THRESHOLD_IO_CNT of io requests are buffered, those will be scheduled for actual flush to disk which will be handled workqueues.
+It is simple block device driver which caches every write IO.
+Once such THRESHOLD_IO_CNT of IO requests are buffered, those will be scheduled for actual flush to disk which will be handled workqueues.
 Slab pool is used for frequently allocated data structures.

 Linux kernel concepts that are covered in this modules are: